lubuntu-team/manual/source/2/2.4/2.4.3/Qalculate.rst

 To store a value in calculator memory left click the :guilabel:`MS` button.
 To later get the same value out of the calculator left click the :guilabel:`MR` button.
 To clear the memory stored in the calculator press the :guilabel:`MC` button.

 To take the reminder when divinding something you can type :kbd:`%` or left click :guilabel:`1` between two numbers like :kbd:`9%2` to get the remainder of 9/2.
 You can also type :kbd:`%` or left click :guilabel:`%` after a number as a percent of a number.
+To insert the number π left click on the :guilabel:`π` button.
+To add e the base of the natural logarithim left type :kbd:`e` or left click the :guilabel:`e` button.
+To input i the sqaure root of negative 1 the imaginary number type :kbd:`i` or left click the :guilabel:`i`.

 Trigonometry
 -------------